Umiii/100-days-of-code/r1-log.md

 Completed the first add to cart test case

-Thoughts: It took some time to get around what i wanted to do in jquery, it was a breeze after that
+Thoughts: It took some time to get around what I wanted to do in jquery, it was a breeze after that

 ### R1D2